 Banyan Zero Trust Solution for Secure Resource Access

-There is a better way to achieve Zero Trust Remote Access to your resources and infrastructure without requiring a VPN and more importantly, dramatically reducing your vulnerability footprint.
+There is a better way to achieve Zero Trust Access to your resources and infrastructure without requiring a VPN and more importantly, dramatically reducing your vulnerability footprint.
 With Banyan, you define trust-based access policies that govern user access to hosts, servers, applications (including SaaS apps), and even APIs.

 No other solution can provide this fine-grained control, all while offering an alternative to cumbersome centralized VPNs.
-Now, with Banyan Zero Trust Remote Access you can achieve direct, secure, least-privileged access to your resources.
+Now, with Banyan Zero Trust Access you can achieve direct, secure, least-privileged access to your resources.

-Dramatically Improved Security Posture
+Superior Security Posture

 - Orders of magnitude attack surface reduction by delivering least privilege access based on quantified trust and continuous authorization